strawberine/strawberine/README.md

 - A beginner Data Scientist

 # 🤓 Me + Data:
-Most of the data that I've handled were collected from research projects that I did for major subjects
+Most of the data that I've handled were collected from research projects that I did for major subjects!
+Here are some of my most recent ones...
 - Socioeconomic Data
 - Migration Trends and Data
 - Raw Data from Research